AObuchow/Sample-Commander/README.md

 ### Motivation

-Sample Commander was developed to offer the convenient audio playback experience provided in modern [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation)'s sample selection utilies with an [orthodox file manager](https://en.wikipedia.org/wiki/File_manager#Orthodox_file_managers) interface.
+Sample Commander aims to offer the convenient sample browsing experience provided in modern [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation)'s with an [orthodox file manager](https://en.wikipedia.org/wiki/File_manager#Orthodox_file_managers) interface.

 It takes inspiration from software such as:

-- **FL Studio:** provides the [browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm) , a single file tree to view a users sample library.
+- **FL Studio:** provides the [browser](https://www.image-line.com/support/flstudio_online_manual/html/browser.htm), a single file tree to view a users sample library.
 It is convenient for finding sounds to use in a song, but limited in its ability to quickly reorganize the sample libraries structure.

 - **Krusader:** A Qt based orthodox file manager.
 Provides excellent file mangement capabilities and workflow.